shini4i/argo-watcher/docs/guides/gitops-updater.md

 In this example, deployments are blocked between Wednesday 20:00 and Thursday 08:00, and between Friday 20:00 and Monday 08:00.

+The Web UI lockdown banner updates automatically (within about a minute) when a scheduled window begins or ends — no page refresh is needed.

 ### Manual Lockdown

 #### Via API